mariufa/BaglerPage/README.md

 # BaglerPage
+Web app to keep track of housekeeping.
+## Requirements
 - First a credentials.txt is required in the project root.
 This should contain the necessary information for postgresql.
 The file should look like like:
 ```
  user:username